Twoure/KissNetwork.bundle/README.md

 - Currently supported servers: KissNetwork(_default_), [Openload](https://openload.co/), [Stream](https://stream.moe/)
   - Default behavior: Use GoogleVideo links when available, otherwise try using the provided links
   - If a server other than _KissNetwork_ is selected: Use selected video server, and default to GoogleVideo links when selected server fails.

+##### Search all sites together
+- **Enabled:** Check all sites before results are returned.
+This will removed categories with empty results but will slow down search when sites preform a header refresh.
+- **Disabled(_default_):** Do not search all sites at once, instead check a site only when asked.

 ##### Hide "Clear Bookmarks"
 - **Enabled:** Hide the _Clear Bookmarks_ function within Main Bookmarks menu and sub-menus